 Considering the current COVID-19 situation, when starting the journey with new dentures, you can come to our office for 4 full hours, during which we will do your consultation, take the preliminary records/measurements, and do the fitting, lab work, and re-sizing.
 This will allow us to offer 2-3 appointments instead of 4-5.

 Since we have the whole office to ourselves, you can comfortably wait here while enjoying free access to Wi-Fi & chilled water.
-With a well-equipped on-site laboratory in place, there will be no back and forth for you, as we will do the moulding of the prototype and readjustment while you are here.
-By the end of the appointment, you will be walking away with a set of properly fitted, personalized dentures.
+With a well-equipped on-site laboratory in place, there will be minimal back and forth for you, as we will do the moulding of the prototype and readjustment while you are here.

 At Swiss Denture Clinic, we are happy to answer any questions you may have about getting yourself, or perhaps a loved one, dentures.
 You can read the answers to some of the most common ones below or listen to Jennifer explain in the videos!